A Process Oriented Approach to Conflict

 Conflict is natural and, with proper facilitation, can bring us much closer to ourselves and each other.

 Interpersonal conflict is an inevitable and basic human experience, and is generally a challenging one.
 It is found in our relationships, organizations, dreams and bodies.
 With effective facilitation conflict can bring insights, resolutions, healing and relationship growth.
-The results from unaddressed conflict are predictable: relationships suffer while trust, innovation and motivation decline.
-To move through stuck polarities we need to learn more about how to sit in the first of conflict while staying cool enough to facilitate.
+The results from unaddressed conflict are predictable: decline in trust, distancing in our relationships, increased stress and poor health.
+In organizations, conflict effectiveness is crucial to team cohesion, staff retention, innovative practice, motivation and meeting objectives.
+To move through stuck polarities we need to learn more about how to sit in the fire of conflict while staying cool enough to facilitate.

 This program will focus on: